fakerieh/Control-Center-Blur-for-HyperOS2-but-LIGHTER-/README.md

 <img src="https://raw.githubusercontent.com/fakerieh/Control-Center-Blur-for-emerald-HyperOS2-Light-Version/refs/heads/main/banner/Emerald_JE3_BE3.png" width="100">

-Q: btw you may ask, why is it emerald only mentioned?
+Q: you may wonder, why is it only emerald mentioned?

-A: bcs we haven't test it on the other devices, u can still can try it by yourself and tell me
+A: bcs we haven't test it on the other devices, u can still try it by yourself and tell me

 **DWYOR**